petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 Before proceeding, stop Liferay.
 ```

-To install and properly configure Solr for Liferay:
+To install and configure Solr for Liferay,

 1. Download a [compatible](https://help.liferay.com/hc/en-us/articles/360016511651) Solr server and unzip it.

 1. Navigate to `solr-[version]/server/solr`.

-1. Create a new folder called `liferay`, then create two subfolders: `liferay/conf` and `liferay/data`.
+1. Create a new folder called `liferay` and two subfolders: `liferay/conf` and `liferay/data`.

 1. Copy the contents of `configsets/_default/conf` to the `liferay/conf` folder.

 1. Open the Liferay Connector to Solr 8's LPKG file with an archive manager.

-   Next open the `Liferay Connector to Solr 8 - Impl.lpkg`.
+1. Open the `Liferay Connector to Solr 8 - Impl.lpkg`.

-   Finally, open the `com.liferay.portal.search.solr8.impl.jar` file, and extract
+1. Open the `com.liferay.portal.search.solr8.impl.jar` file, and extract

    ```
    META-INF/resources/solrconfig.xml